yapplabs/ember-buffered-proxy/README.md

 An Ember Object Proxy (and mixin) the enables change buffering.
 Ever need to "hold back" property changes before they propogate?
 If so this may be the project for you.

+## DEPRECATED

+This project has been deprecated in light of the move away from proxy objects in Ember 2.0.
+It still works in Ember 1.x, but it uses private APIs, so may not continue to work for 2.0.
+For an alternative approach, check out @krisselden's [example](https://github.com/krisselden/draft-sample).

 ## Usage

 ```sh